krishnakumardangi/pipe-MIPS32/README.md

 This repository for pipe-MIPS32 verilog code.

 The MIPS32 is the instruction set architecture of a popular Reduced Instrucon Set Architecture (RISC) processor.

 	* It is a 32-bit processor, i.e. can operate on 32 bits	of data	at a time.

 ## A Quick Look at MIPS32 ##
 * MIPS32 registers:
 	1. 32-bit general purpose registers (GPRs), R0 to R31.
 		* Register R0 contains a constant 0; cannot be written.
 	2. A special-purpose 32-bit program counter (PC).
 		* Points to the next instruction in memory to be fetched and executed.
 * No flag registers (zero, carry, sign etc).
 * Very few addressing modes (register, immediate, register indexed etc).
-	* Only load and stire instructions van access memory.
+	* Only load and store instructions can access memory.
 * We assume memory word size is 32 bits (word addressable).

 ## The MIPS32 Instruction Subset Being Considered ##